FranLegon/pejelagarto-translator/README.md

 ./bin/pejelagarto-translator -ngrok_token YOUR_TOKEN -ngrok_domain your-domain.ngrok-free.app
 ```

-The server starts on `http://localhost:8080` and automatically opens your browser.
+The server automatically finds an available port (tries 8080 first, then 8081-8090) and opens your browser.

 **On First Run:**
 - Binary extracts and runs embedded script to download TTS dependencies: